microsoft/fluentui/packages/web-components/docs/api-report.md

 // @public
 export const badgeStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;

-// Warning: (ae-internal-missing-underscore) The name "BaseButtonStyles" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "baseButtonStyles" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const BaseButtonStyles: ElementStyles;
+export const baseButtonStyles: (context: any, definition: any) => ElementStyles;

 // @public
 export const breadcrumbItemStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;